Arts & Life

 MLB: Season on pause, no date set to resume.

 NBA: Season on pause, no date set to resume.

 NHL Draft: Postponed, no new date yet announced.

 PGA: season on pause, events aimed to restart June 8.

 Tokyo Olympics and Paralympics: Now scheduled for July 23 - Aug.
 8, 2021.

 CAA Manitoba: Storefronts open as of May 11.
 Services continue to be offered by phone and online.
 Roadside service continues.

 Richardson International Airport: Remains open to flights from the U.S., Mexico and the Caribbean.
 Check arrivals and departures.

-Travel isolation: All travellers need to self-isolate and self-monitor for symptoms for 14 days upon arrival in Manitoba.
+Travel isolation: All international travellers need to self-isolate and self-monitor for symptoms for 14 days upon arrival in Manitoba.

 Winnipeg Transit: City buses continue to operate.
 For route and schedule details, visit Winnipeg Transit or contact 311.